 In fifteen wide-ranging stories, Annelies Verbeke examines beginnings and endings, wanting or having to start afresh and the longing for catharsis.
 Fitness addicts, the residents of an immigrant neighbourhood, adulterers – they’re all hoping for a new beginning.
 At the same time, there’s an awareness that everybody is mortal, a sense of the approaching Apocalypse, not to mention personal short-comings.
 ‘Hallelujah’ is a feverish, yet also humorous collection about inevitable loss and the temptation of the clean slate.

-Verbeke serves up a steady stream of beautiful sentences and images.De Groene Amsterdammer
+A steady stream of beautiful sentences and imagesDe Groene Amsterdammer

 In Verbeke’s universe, everything is possible: a young Moroccan bride arrives in Brussels.
 A professor emeritus looks back on his life.
 A colicky baby won’t stop wailing.
 A couple squabbles about cheating.
 A female author transforms into a bear.
 An old lady reminisces about her life.
 A star architect prepares for the Apocalypse.
 A woman wakes up to another life.
 A pensioner is galvanised by her care robot.
 A pair of celebrated classical musicians like to pretend they’re Neanderthals.
 From the totally banal to the extravagantly extraordinary: Verbeke describes it all with plenty of humour as well as a melancholic undertone.

-Stylistically, Verbeke is impressive too: from understated to stirring, from poetic to experimental. *****Het Parool
+Stylistically impressive: from understated to stirring, from poetic to experimental *****Het Parool

 The characters are incredibly real, even if the stories are often absurd. *****De Volkskrant